tracelarue/ros-mcp-server/examples/6_chatgpt/README.md

 	- Name: *ROS-MCP Server*
 	- Description: *An MCP Server to connect with ROS/ROS2*
-	- MCP Server URL: `https://abc123-xyz789.ngrok-free.app/mcp` (don't forget to replace with your domain and add the `\mcp`)
+	- MCP Server URL: `https://abc123-xyz789.ngrok-free.app/mcp` (don't forget to replace with your domain and add the `/mcp`)
-	- Authention: *No authentication*
+	- Authentication: *No authentication*
 	- I trust this application

 * In ChatGPT, start a new Chat, navigate to `+` > `Developer Mode` > `Add sources` > Activate `ROS-MCP Server`